Tissue Patterning and Morphogenesis

 The main interest of our laboratory is to understand mechanisms underlying cell fate determination by cell signaling.
 We focus on the two highly conserved signaling pathways, the bone morphogenetic protein (BMP) and epidermal growth factor receptor (EGFR), and use fruit fly egg formation, oogenesis, as a model system.

-We are interested to study the evolution of BMP signaling dynamics across Drosophila species.
-In addition, we aim to understand how spatiotemporal changes in the activation of EGFR by the ligand Gurken derive the formation of morphological novelties on eggshells of numerous Drosophila species.
+We are interested to understand the evolution of BMP signaling dynamics across Drosophila species, that is regulated by the pattern of the type I BMP receptor spatial expression.
+In addition, we aim to understand how spatiotemporal changes in EGFR activation are regulated by different distributions of Gurken, a TGF-alpha-like ligand.